How to Make a Smoothie Bowl – Thick, Creamy & Perfect Every Time

 1 cup frozen fruit (mango, berries, or banana)

-2–4 tablespoons milk (almond, coconut, or regular)
+2–4 tbsp milk (almond, coconut, or regular)

-optional: 1 tablespoon yogurt or protein powder
+optional: 1 tbsp yogurt or protein powder

 fresh fruit